warnyul/renovate-bot-self-hosted/README.md

 The workflow can be triggered in 4 ways:
 1. On demand, by manually dispatching the workflow and specifying the desired log level.
-2. On a schedule every 30 minutes, by configuring a cron schedule.
+2. On a schedule every 15 minutes between 8:00 and 17:00 (CET) on every day between Monday and Friday, by configuring a cron schedule.
 3. On push to main branch
 4. On push to a pull request